-The whole nation loves a bet on the Grand National and everyone seems to have their own method of making their selection.
-For many it will be their only bet of the year and so their choice may be based on nothing more scientific than their lucky number, their house number, or the name of a friend or relative.
-Similarly, the rather politically incorrect “housewives choice” is unlikely to emerge after long nights of studying the formbook, but will instead be a grey, or be based on the jockey, trainer or name (such as Party Politics, who cost the bookies by winning the race just five days before a general election).
+The whole nation loves to get in on Grand National betting.
+Everyone seems to have their own method for making their selection.
+For many it will be their only bet of the year.
+Choices may be based on nothing more scientific than a lucky number.
+This kind of Grand National betting is unlikely to emerge after long nights of studying the formbook.
+Instead, it could be be a grey, or based on the jockey, trainer or name.
+Party Politics, for example, cost the bookies by winning the race just five days before a general election.

-Believe it or not, it is possible to apply an element of science to the selection process and whilst, as the saying goes, there are lies, damn lies and statistics, it is hard to ignore certain of the historical trends.
+Believe it or not, it is possible to apply an element of science to Grand National betting.
+As the saying goes, there are lies, damn lies and statistics, it is hard to ignore certain of the historical trends.

-In particularly, until recently it was common knowledge among more regular punters that horses carrying in excess of 11 stone rarely seemed to win the National allowing them to rule out a good chunk of the field.
-However, this trend has shown signs of being reversed in recent renewals, not least last year when Many Clouds carried the monster weight of 11st 9lb to victory.
+Until recently, it was common knowledge among punters that horses carrying over 11 stone rarely won.
+This allowed them to rule out a good chunk of the field.
+However, this trend has shown signs of being reversed in recent renewals.
+Not least in 2015 when Many Clouds carried the monster weight of 11st 9lb to victory.

 The next thing to bear in mind if you intend to have a bet before the day of the big race is that, of the horses entered (see the Grand National entries), only forty can run and so any horse below, say, number fifty in that list ahead of the final declaration stage has very little chance of making the cut and taking part.

-The key to having an ante post bet, of course, is to try to find a horse that is guaranteed to make the line up on the day and with the National this task is made even trickier than usual because of the limit on the number of runners who can take part.
-As always, well fancied horses will drop out right up to the day of the race due to injury, illness, loss of form etc. However, if your selection is below number 40 then there is this additional risk to take into account.
+The key to having an ante post bet, is to find a horse that is guaranteed to make the line up on the day.
+With the National, this task even trickier because of the limit on the number of runners.
+As always, well fancied horses will drop out right up to the day due to injury, illness, loss of form etc. However, if your selection is below number 40, there is this additional risk to consider.

-Finally, there is one completely unscientific factor to take into account.
-Almost without fail there is a fairy tale behind every Grand National winner and when analysing the form of this year’s runners it is always worth having at the back of your mind whether there would be a fitting National story behind a win for a particular horse.
-The Grand National history section of this site relives the greatest National stories of all time and a further chapter could be written this year if, for example, Many Clouds can become the first back to back winner since Red Rum, or Richard Johnson can end his streak as the losing most jockey in National history.
+Finally, there is one completely unscientific factor to take into account in Grand National betting.
+Almost without fail there is a fairy tale behind every Grand National winner.
+When analysing the form of this year’s runners it is always worth considering a fitting story behind a win for a particular horse.
+The Grand National history section of this site relives the greatest National stories of all time.
+A further chapter could be written this year if, for example, One for Arthur can become the first back to back winner since Red Rum, or Richard Johnson can end his streak as the most unlucky jockey in National history.

-Whatever method you use, you certainly won’t be alone in staking your hard earned cash on the great race.
-Nearly half the UK adult population have a flutter on the Grand National betting a total £300 million, at an average of £8 per bet and Grand National day is the one day of the year when women close the gap on men in the betting stakes – one in every three Grand National bets is placed by a woman.
+Whatever method you use, you certainly won’t be alone in staking your hard earned cash in Grand National betting.
+Nearly half the UK adult population have a flutter on Grand National betting.
+A total £300 million, averaging £8 per bet on National day is the only day of the year when women close the gap on men in the betting stakes.
+One in every three Grand National betting wagers is placed by a woman.

-To give you an idea of the scale of our betting activity, it is estimated that if all of the betting slips from the Grand National were placed end-to-end they would stretch all the way from Liverpool to Las Vegas and back, a distance of more than 5,000 miles!
+To give you an idea of the scale of our Grand National betting activity, it is estimated that if all of the betting slips from the Grand National were placed end-to-end, they would stretch all the way from Liverpool to Las Vegas and back.
+A distance of more than 5,000 miles!

 What does the handicap mean?

-Each horse running in the Grand National is allotted a weight with the intention of equalising the chance of every runner – i.e. the better horses carry the most weight.
-It’s not an exact science and the statistics used to point markedly to the fact that horses with higher weights struggled in the National, but five of the last seven winners have all carried at least 11st, suggesting this stat may be in the process of being turned on its head.
+Each horse running in the Grand National is allotted a weight.
+The intention is to equalising the chance of every runner.
+The better horses carry the most weight.
+It’s not an exact science and the statistics used to point markedly to the fact that horses with higher weights struggled in the National.
+But five of the last seven winners have all carried at least 11st.
+This suggests this stat may be in the process of being turned on its head.

-In terms of handicap marks, as the course had been modified on safety grounds and the handicap has been compressed, the most famous race of the jumps season has attracted better horses – the last three winners before Aurora’s Encore were all rated 150 or above, while the previous seven winners´ ratings averaged out at just over 140.
-Last year’s winner, Many Clouds, competed with distinction in the Gold Cup before his Aintree success and ran off a mark of 160.
+In terms of handicap marks, the course had been modified on safety grounds so the handicap has been compressed.
+The most famous race of the jumps season has attracted better horses.
+The last three winners before Aurora’s Encore were all rated 150 or above, while the previous seven winners´ ratings averaged out at just over 140.
+The 2016 winner, Many Clouds, competed with distinction in the Gold Cup before his Aintree success, running off a mark of 160.

 Does the horse’s age matter?

-Two seven-year-olds ran in the 2011 Grand National, three in 2012, one in 2013, two in 2014 and 2 in 2015, but no horse of that age has won the race since 1940.
-Eleven-year-olds have proved the most successful age group in recent years, providing 11 of the last 36 winners, including three of the last four, but 9 and 10 year olds (each with nine of the last 36) have also enjoyed plenty of success.
+Two seven-year-olds ran in the 2011 Grand National, three in 2012, one in 2013, two in 2014 and 2 in 2015.
+But no horse of that age has won the race since 1940.
+Eleven-year-olds have proved the most successful age group, providing 11 of the last 36 winners, including three of the last four.
+But 9 and 10 year olds (each with nine of the last 36) have enjoyed plenty of success.
 The oldest ever winner, Peter Simple in 1853, was 15, whilst Many Clouds was the first 8 year old to win since Bindaree in 2002.

 What is referred to by the going?

-The condition of the turf, largely how wet or dry it is, is measured on a scale which varies from ‘heavy’ to ‘hard’, but usually the going for the Grand National is either good or good to soft.
-Some horses have a notable preference for a certain type of ground, but the majority of horses handle most types of going.
+The condition of the turf, how wet or dry it is, varies from ‘heavy’ to ‘hard’.
+But usually the going for the Grand National is either good or good to soft.
+Some horses have a preference for a certain type of ground, but the majority handle most types of going.

-However, one statistic invariably holds true and that is the softer the ground the fewer the finishers.
-Soft or heavy ground not only saps horses’ stamina (causing more of them to pull up and not complete their round) but it is also harder to jump out of, leading to more fallers.
+However, one statistic holds true and that is the softer the ground, the fewer the finishers.
+Soft or heavy ground saps horses’ stamina.
+It causes more of them to pull up and not complete their round.
+It is also harder to jump out of, leading to more fallers.

 The best recent example of this was the 2001 renewal on heavy ground, when only four horses completed (and two of those had to be remounted).

-With the growing concerns over animal welfare, and the improvement in the quality of watering facilitates at the large tracks, it is unlikely that we will see the great race run again on a good to firm surface or quicker.
+With the growing concerns over animal welfare, and the improvement in the quality of irrigation, it is unlikely we will see the National run again on a good to firm surface or quicker.

-The quicker the ground, the quicker the horses travel, thus increasing the dangers for both horse and jockey, so the executive at Aintree will, unsurprisingly, look to add water to the course artificially if there is insufficient rain in the build up to the race.
+The quicker the ground, the quicker the horses travel, thus increasing the dangers for both horse and jockey.
+The executive at Aintree will add water to the course if there is insufficient rain in the build up to the race.

 Lottery’s winning time in 1839 was 14 mins 53 secs, whilst the 2001 renewal took just over 11 minutes.